P1ayer4312/bbb-converter/README.md

 Depending on how many items need to be downloaded and generated the conversion time may vary, so make sure that you have a stable internet connection and enough storage on your computer.

-When the conversion is completed, you'll get a terminal message with the elapsed time and the location of the video file.
+When the conversion is completed, you'll get a terminal message with the total elapsed time.
-From my testing, a two hour presentation with fast internet and decent PC specs gets converted in around 30 minutes (it's faster for shorter presentations, or ones with less interactions).
+The exported presentations will be located inside a folder with the same name as the text file inside `presentations`.
+Each folder has the same name as the presentation id.

 ## Config file (config.json)